 I started to protest.
 She stopped me, explaining that it’s common for someone of my age to have OA in the joints of her hands, feet, and other places, such as the shoulders, hips, and knees.

 I admitted that my previous rheumatologist had told me I had some OA in my fingertips (called the distal interphalangeal, or DIP, joints).
 RD usually doesn’t affect them.
 But the pain I was experiencing wasn’t at the ends of my fingers.
 It was in my PIP (proximal interphalangeal) joints — the ones in the middle of the fingers, my metacarpal phalangeal joints (the largest knuckles at the base of the fingers), and my carpal joints (the group of wrist joints).

 Paraffin bath for joint pain

 She asked if I’d ever tried using a paraffin bath for my hand and foot pain.
 Yes, I said.
 I have one at home.

 “It’s soothing,” I said, “but there’s no lasting relief from it.”

 She said that it might not be very helpful for me with my RD, but I should try it for my osteoarthritis anyway.
 It should help.

 “Use it two or three times a day.
 You can also use a lotion with capsaicin or menthol in it.
 Those are often very good for OA.”

-I sighed and said I’d try them, and she told me she wanted to see me again in six weeks.
+I sighed and said that I’d try them, and she told me she wanted to see me again in 6 weeks.
 If there’d been no improvement by then, we’d talk about what to do next, and if my pain got a lot worse, I should come back and see her again sooner.